Before the Trip:

 During the Trip:

 1. Buy T-Money card.
-This is like PH beep card except that T-Money can be used in all kinds of payment (transpo, restaurants, coffee shops, etc.)
+This is like PH beep card except that T-Money can be used in all kinds of payment (transportation, restaurants, coffee shops, convenient stores, etc.)

 - Comes with different designs (even KPop groups on some stores)